Turning a Refusal into a Re-Application Strategy

 Being single or self-employed is not a valid reason for refusal, yet many are rejected on these grounds.

 Our Solution: We look for "non-standard" ties.
 If you don't own land, do you have strong family responsibilities?
 Do you run a registered business?
-We help you prove you have a life in Kenya you cannot abandon.
+We help you find stronger evidence of your local commitments in Kenya.

 We categorize refusals into two tiers to ensure you only pay for the level of help you need.